CESNET/du-docs/docs/operators/postgres.md

   nav: docs
 ---

-We offer cluster-wide Postgres operator for easy deployment of Postgres SQL database servers.
-You can find [full documentation here](https://opensource.zalando.com/postgres-operator/docs/reference/cluster_manifest.html).
+The [Postgres Operator](https://opensource.zalando.com/postgres-operator/) delivers easy to run PostgreSQL cluster on Kubernetes.
+We have deployed cluster-wide Postgres operator for easy deployment of Postgres SQL database servers.
+The Postgres Operator defines kind `postgresql` that ensures existence of databse or database cluster, full documentation on kind's structure is available [here](https://postgres-operator.readthedocs.io/en/latest/reference/cluster_manifest/).
+The official user guide to creating a minimal PostgreSQl cluster can be found [here](https://postgres-operator.readthedocs.io/en/latest/user/).
 For convenience, we provide some working examples below divided into sections.
-See below comparison of all variants.
+Furthermore, we added comparison of deployments that used different underlying storage.

 ## Deploying Single Instance

 You can start with minimal instance suitable for testing only, it uses NFS storage as backend and uses only limited resources, but also performance is low.
-You can [download](postgres/minimal-nfs-postgres-manifest.yaml) manifest.
+You can download [minimal manifest](postgres/minimal-nfs-postgres-manifest.yaml).

 ```yaml
 apiVersion: "acid.zalan.do/v1"